DolenDeori/Photo_video_downloader_insta_fb/README.md

-# insta_photo_video_downloader
+# photo_video_downloader_insta_fb
-This is python file to download photo and video from instagram.
+This is a python programme to download any instagram or facebook's photo and video downloader.

 ## How to use it.
 * Download the file